 The Chapter 13 bankruptcy discharge process is a complex process and has undergone some recent changes.
 You need to take the services of a competent Atlanta Chapter 13 bankruptcy attorney prior to filing for bankruptcy.

 Once the bankruptcy court grants a Chapter 13 discharge, you will be released from all debts provided by the plan, with limited exceptions.
 This also frees you from the legal actions of your creditors.
 Debts not discharged in Chapter 13, include long-term obligations, such as home mortgage, alimony, child support, etc.

-Obviously, a Chapter 13 bankruptcy doesn’t eliminate your debt like in a Chapter 7.
+While a Chapter 13 bankruptcy doesn’t eliminate your debt like in a Chapter 7.
 However, some of the benefits include:

-- You’ll avoiding foreclosure on your home.
+- You’ll avoid foreclosure on your home.